CITlabRostock/citlab-article-separation-new/README.md

 ```

 For this module a trained GNN model is needed and the number of node and edge features needs to be set according to
-the GNN, to correctly build in the input pipeline.
+the GNN, to correctly build the input pipeline.
 For clustering algorithms, we currently support a greedy approach
 (greedy), a modified DBSCAN algorithm (dbscan) and a hierarchical clustering method (linkage).

 If visual regions were generated in the previous step and the GNN was trained accordingly, i.e. a visual feature
 extractor component was added to the network, additional visual features can be integrated during this process.
+Note
+that in this case the corresponding image files will be needed.
 ```bash
 --image_input True --assign_visual_features_to_nodes True --assign_visual_features_to_edges False
 ```